berachain/docs/apps/core/content/nodes/quickstart.md

 ```

 :::tip
-If running as docker containers, make sure each docker container sufficient resources to add up to this total requirement
+If running as docker containers, make sure each docker container sufficient resources to add up to this total requirement.
 :::

 ## Build & Run From Source 🛠️